COLQUITT ELECTRIC MEMBERSHIP CORPORATION

 Section 5.
 Voting by Directors.
 All directors, including officers, shall be authorized to vote on every issue presented to the Board.

 Section 1.
 Number.
-The officers of the Cooperative shall be a President, Vice President, Secretary, Treasurer, and such other officers as may from time to time be determined by the Board of Directors.
+The officers of the Cooperative shall be a Chairman, Vice Chairman, Secretary, Treasurer, and such other officers as may from time to time be determined by the Board of Directors.
 The offices of Secretary and Treasurer may be held by the same person.

 Section 2.
 Election and Term of Office.
 The officers shall be elected by secret ballot, and by a plurality of those voting, annually and with prior nomination by and from the Board of Directors at the organizational meeting of the Board of Directors held after each annual meeting of the members.
 If the election of officers shall not be held at such meeting, such election shall be held as soon thereafter as conveniently may be.
 Each officer shall hold office until the organizational meeting of the Board of Directors following the next succeeding annual meeting of the members or until his successor shall have been duly elected, subject to the provisions of these Bylaws with respect to the removal of officers.